-Under the provisions of section 304 of the Sarbanes-Oxley Act of 2002, if we are required to restate our financial results due to our material noncompliance with any financial reporting requirements under the federal securities laws as a result of misconduct, the CEO and CFO may be legally required to reimburse our Company for any bonus or other incentive-based or equity-based compensation they receive.
-Currently our clawback policy applies to all employees and states that it is appropriate to recover any incentive-based compensation that was paid based on erroneous financial information reported under securities laws.
-Specifically, we may recoup any incentive compensation from any employee if: (i) the employee engages in intentional misconduct pertaining to any financial reporting policy; (ii) there is a material negative revision of a financial or operating measure on the basis of which incentive compensation was awarded or paid to the employee; or (iii) the employee engages in any fraud, theft, misappropriation, embezzlement or dishonesty.
+In addition, we also maintain clawback provisions that apply to all employees, including our NEOs, that receive equity awards under the 2023 PSP that allows the Board to recover any incentive-based compensation that was paid based on erroneous financial information reported under securities laws.
+Specifically, we may recoup any incentive compensation from any employee in the 2023 PSP if: (i) the employee engages in intentional misconduct pertaining to any financial reporting policy; (ii) there is a material negative revision of a financial or operating measure on the basis of which incentive compensation was awarded or paid to the employee; or (iii) the employee engages in any fraud, theft, misappropriation, embezzlement or dishonesty.
 Any recoupment will be made irrespective of whether the employee's conduct contributed to the need for the restatement and/or revision.
 If triggered, to the fullest extent permitted by law we may require the employee to reimburse us for all or a portion of any incentive compensation received within the last 12 months from the date that the erroneous financial information was reported.
 The employee may also be required to remit to us any profits realized from the sale of our common stock within the last 12 months from the date the erroneous financial data was reported.
 The clawback amount will be calculated as the excess amount paid on the basis of the erroneous results.